 Can we just call them periods?
 Do we have to whisper “I’ve got my monthly”?
 Do we have to mouth the word “I’m on” in a Miranda fashion?
 Can we just step right away from rag week, shark week, on the blob, and I’ve got the decorators in?
 Aunt Flo can sod off.
 And dear god “Surfing the crimson wave”, really?

 11 Advertisements For Sanitary Products

 Remember we spoke about the blood and hormones, yes?
 Well that is exactly why adverts of gorgeous girls in skimpy shorts on roller skates whilst ‘enjoying’ their period make me want to punch the TV.
 Where is her monthly spot breakout?
-Why isn’t she curled up on the sofa in her oldest PJ’s watching beaches with a box of tissues and a bar of king size Galaxy, whilst ugly crying because all her friends and family left her alone because she was acting like a crazy cow.
+Why isn’t she curled up on the sofa in her oldest PJ’s watching beaches with a box of tissues and a king size bar of Galaxy, whilst ugly crying?
 Get real people.

 12 Women Whose Periods Consist of Two Days Light Bleeding.